SungHoHong2/Ceph-Experiment/Experiments/FAST_new_design/2_seastar_vs_fio.md

 ### need to be sure how FIO generates the read and write

+### Seastar Test
+- pingpnog
+- RX (server) - currently w2 will be the server
+- TX (server) - currently w2 will be the server

 ### What is this IO_tester?
 - this part is using filesystem